 Wild Rice and Other Grains

-Wild grains are uncultivated grains that grow naturally and have been used for centuries as a source of sustenance.
+Wild grains are uncultivated grains that grow naturally and have been used for centuries as a source of susteinance.
 Examples of wild grains are wild rice, wild wheat, or barnyard grass.

 Wild grains, compared to cultivated grains, often contain higher amounts of micronutrients and protein.
-Wild rice, compared to white rice, has three times more magnesium, as well as higher protein content and vitamin B6 (source)
+Wild rice has three times more magnesium, as well as higher protein content and vitamin B6 than normal rice (source)

 A serving of wild rice (100g) contains 15g protein.
 Wild rice is also a great source of potassium, magnesium, and phosphorus (source)